MestreALMO/Movies-Website/README.md

 [Here is the original link of the challenge](https://www.notion.so/Desafio-02-Componentizando-a-aplica-o-b9f0f025c95b437699d0c3115f55b0f1)
 <br />
 Challenge is completed!
 This one was to componentize the aplication in two different files, sidebar and content.
-There is a React based back-end with the information need to be used
+There is a React based back-end with the information needed to be used

 <!-- GETTING STARTED -->